Frequently asked questions

 Submission & Deadlines

-Items for Happenings, the Slide Show and the Order of Service are all the same: Tuesday, 2 p.m. to be included in that week’s issue.
+Items for Happenings and the Order of Service are all the same: Tuesday, 2 p.m. to be included in that week’s issue.
 To maximize the marketing of your event, early submissions are welcomed and encouraged.

 Submit your items to: Happening@firstuniversalist.org.
 Please be aware that electronic submissions reduce errors as cutting and pasting your original copy is possible, versus re-typing copy from a piece of paper.
 Copy may be edited to match First Universalist formats and/or trimmed to fit available space.